Gabriel Jacobs

-Gabriel Jacobs, born about 1650, was the progenitor of the Jacobs family of free African Americans originating in Northampton County, Virginia.
+Gabriel Jacobs (born c.
+1650) was the progenitor of the Jacobs family of free African Americans originating in Northampton County, Virginia.
 Several of his descendants migrated south in the mid-1700s, primarily to southeastern North Carolina.
 His story and that of his descendants is representative of the experiences of hundreds of other freedmen originating in early southern American colonies.

-Background Information
+Background

 The context of the time in which Gabriel lived must be considered to understand the lives of Gabriel and his descendants fully.
 Slavery was introduced into the Colony of Virginia as early as 1619.
 When they arrived in Virginia, Africans joined a society that was divided between master and white servants - a society with such contempt for white servants that masters were not punished for beating them to death in 1624.

 Beginning in 1662, by law, children received social status from their mother without consideration of the father.
-In this period, the intermingling of races was neither uncommon nor lawfully forbidden amongst indentured servants, enslaved people, and enslavers – African, Native American, or European descent.
-They worked together, played together, and sometimes slept together.
+In this period, the intermingling of races was neither uncommon nor lawfully forbidden amongst indentured servants, slaves, and free people– African, Native American, or European descent.

-Freedom came for some enslaved people through manumission (granted freedom by the enslaver), which usually occurred upon the enslaver's death.
+Freedom came for some slaves through manumission (granted freedom by the owner), which usually occurred upon the owner's death.
 Manumission was common and was easily applied until 1723 when Virginia passed a law that required legislative approval for manumissions.
 Oppression of what would become known statistically as "other free" people increased steadily through the 1700s and into the early 1800s as class and color lines became more distinct through changing social norms and the passing of discriminatory laws.
 The Jacobs family, like many others in this group of people, began to be classified solely upon appearance as black, white, mulatto, Indian, or simply "other".
 On one extreme, there were attempts to enslave some who were born free, while on the other extreme lighter descendants became part of the "white" community.